 “Well, keep it up and that bruising will be completely gone by the weekend.”
 She smiles.
 “Now.
-Why don’t we sit on the sofa and lets take a look at your wrists.”
-Ana nods and follows Grace to the great room.
+Why don’t we sit on the sofa and let’s take a look at your wrists?”
+Butterfly nods and follows Grace to the great room.
 I go back and close the balcony door, kind of wandering aimlessly to give her some privacy.

 “Christian?”
 Butterfly calls to me.
 When I turn to her, she says, “Come with me, please.”
 I’m by her side in a moment.
 I know that she hasn’t seen the bruising on her wrist yet and she knows that I haven’t either.
 We sit next to each other and Mom begins to remove one of the bandages.
 Butterfly takes a deep breath to prepare herself for the worst.
-When Mom removed the bandage, we were both surprised that it didn’t look that bad at all—still kind of red, but not raw.
+When Mom removes the bandage, we’re both surprised that they don’t look that bad at all—still kind of red, but not raw.

-“Very good.”
-Grace said.
+“Very good,” Grace says.
 “You won’t be needing the bandages anymore.
 Fresh air will actually help them heal better.
 Take this cream and put it on your wrist three times a day.
-It will help to minimize the scarring and accelerate the healing process.
+It’ll help to minimize the scarring and accelerate the healing process.
 If you want to wear a bracelet or a watch, wrap them up again so that they don’t get irritated.
 I’ll leave some extra bandages for you.”

-“Not silly at all, Dear.
-I’m glad to be able to see for myself that you are doing okay… and looking very well, I might add.”
+“Not silly at all, dear.
+I’m glad to be able to see for myself that you’re doing okay… and looking very well, I might add.”
 Butterfly blushes… and I saw it—unobscured by massive bruising.

 “I’m going to go freshen up before dinner.”
 Butterfly says before kissing me gently.
 “Thank you again, Grace.”

-“No problem at all, Dear.”
-She kissed Butterfly on her cheek, causing her to blush again before heading back to our bedroom.
-I watch her as she walks away… and forgot my mother was in the room.
+“No problem at all, dear.”
+She kisses Butterfly on her cheek, causing her to blush again before heading back to our bedroom.
+I watch her as she walks away… and forget my mother is in the room.

 “Christian.”
 She brings me back and I snap my head around like the kid with his hand in the cookie jar.
 “You’re quite smitten, aren’t you?”
 Yikes.
 I run my hands through my hair.
 I’ve never talked to my mother about anything like this.
 Hell, I’ve never talked to anyone about anything like this… except Flynn… and the Pedophile, sort of.